 In view of all of these aspects and results from interviews an SDG monitoring scheme was elaborated for the pre-selected indicators, therefore, the municipal governments can broaden the scope of their SDG reporting.
-The monitoring scheme can be found in Annex 1.
-As for the CRI, the indicators selected are included in the monitoring scheme.
+The monitoring scheme can be found in Annex 2.
+As for the CRI, the indicators selected are included in the monitoring scheme, nonetheless, the rest of the indicators can be found in Annex 3, in case the municipal government chooses to report all of the set of indicators part of the index.